gfilippini83/nodejs-assessment/README.md

 STEPS TO TEST CODE:

-1. Once the API is running, access: `http://localhost:3000/api/v1/exactRequest?githubUrl=<some github repo url>` (please remember to use the githubUrl param)
+1. Once the API is running, access: `http://localhost:3000/api/v1/exactRequest?githubUrl=https://github.com/<user>/<repo>` (please remember to use the githubUrl param)
 2. Test with valid and invalid repos.